 - Open the profile (Control panel, search for Mail) and click on Data files.

-- Select the account and click Open Folder to open the folder containing the PST.
+- Select the account and click Open File Location to open the folder containing the PST in Windows Explorer.

-- Switch to the Data Files window and double click on the account’s data file.
+- Reopen the Data Files window and double click on the account’s data file.

 - Close the dialogs and you are ready to restart outlook.